fmdtools logo - hindenberg

 • What functions/components and interactions make up the system?

-• Is it controlled?
+• Is it a controlled system?
 Are there multiple agents?

 • What type of simulation do we want to run?